How much can society change in 10 years?

 What will the next census show?

-The real question is, with 3 years until the next census, and probably a further year or two until the data is processed and released, what changes can we expect?
+The real question is, with at least 2 years until the data from the 2021 Census is released, what changes can we expect?
 So much has changed in the last 10 years, it is difficult to predict with any certainty.
 Certainly the way we describe each social group will have to change: